SinMaven/SinMaven/README.md

 &emsp;I am 24 years old, I live and work in Russia Crimea Evpatoria.

-&emsp;I've been doing IT since I was 16, I've been creating websites for 3 years, now I'm actively studying game development and game design.
+&emsp;I've been doing IT since I was 16, I've been creating websites for 3 years

 &emsp;I also study Python and write bots for Telegram